wilson-inacio/Movie-Visualizations/README.md

 - Titanic is the movie with the biggest budget and gross revenue in our dataset, having a budget of $200M and a gross revenue of $2B.
 - Of the top 5 best-scored movies from 1980 to 2001, 4 are from 1994: "The Shawshank Redemption", "Pulp Fiction", and "Schindler's List" in the first three positions and "Forrest Gump" in number 5.
-- When analysing the gross revenue, there is a big jump from the third quartile to the maximum values, with the maximum being almost 62 times the value of the third quartile.
-This due to movies that managed to have gross revenue several times their budget, like "Titanic", "The Lion King" or "Jurassic Park".
+- When analyzing the gross revenue, there is a big jump from the third quartile to the maximum values, with the maximum being almost 62 times the value of the third quartile.
+This is due to movies that managed to have gross revenue several times their budget, like "Titanic", "The Lion King" or "Jurassic Park".
 - The dates with the most simultaneous releases were 14/02/86, Valentine's Day, and 04/10/1991, both with 9 movies released that day, but the best day over all the years to release movies is Christmas Day, with 49 movies released on Christmas, possibly due to people having Christmas breaks and holidays.
 - The most frequent genre is Comedy, with 1355 entries, followed by Drama with 807 and Action with 775.
 The company with the most releases is Universal Pictures with 191 movies, and "R"-rated movies are more frequent with 2043 entries, over half of our dataset!
 - Over the years, the average runtimes and score have remained fairly consistent.